-The District's contribution to OPF for the years ended December 31, 2015, 2014, and 2013 were \$26,170, \$25,814, and \$27,788, respectively.
-The full amount has been contributed for 2015, 2014 and 2013.
+The District's contribution to OP&F for the years ended December 31, 2017, 2016, and 2015 were \$26,769, \$26,528, and \$26,170, respectively.
+The full amount has been contributed for 2017, 2016, and 2015.

-8. LEASES
+NOTE 8 - LEASES

 The District leases its equipment from the City of Miamisburg and Miami Township.
 According to the terms of the master agreement that established the District, the District leases all equipment except for the new firehouse for the flat rate of \$1 per year.
-The District additionally pays a fire engine lease on behalf of Miami Township and a pumper truck lease on behalf of the City of Miamisburg although the District is not the legal obligor on the lease.
-The terms of the master agreement only provide for these terms to extend to June 1, 2017 at which time the agreement can be renewed or the District dissolved.
+Although the District is not the legal obligor on leases, it pays a fire engine lease on behalf of Miami Township and a pumper truck lease and ladder truck lease on behalf of the City of Miamisburg.